 Your property may receive a reduction from Council Tax for a limited period depending on its status.

-A full list of circumstances in which an unoccupied property may be treated as exempt from Council Tax can be found in the notes section of the unoccupied property exemption form below.
+A full list of circumstances in which an unoccupied property may be treated as exempt from Council Tax can be found in the notes section of both the unoccupied property exemption and discount forms below.

-The most common types of unoccupied property exemptions or discounts from Council Tax are:
+The most common types of unoccupied property exemptions and discounts from Council Tax are

 - unoccupied and unfurnished (to be considered unfurnished the property must be empty of all movable items.
 White goods, curtains, blinds, carpets and built in wardrobes are not considered to be removable items).